petrzilkovah/english-for-designers/10-thesis-digest/index.md

 **Background Research/Literature Review**

 There are papers discussing the future of magazine form and so, though they offer no applicable tested practices.
 Still, said papers serve as a theoretical basis for designers and magazine publishers.
 The discussion tends to sway away from developing digital publishing quite often, due to persistent conflict between print and digital.
-In an attempt to find out which format is superior and thus more desirable for readers, there's a lack of effort to develop both formats.
+In an attempt to find out which format is superior and thus more desirable for readers, there is a lack of effort to develop both formats.
 This stagnates the whole process.

 **Results/Outcomes/Analysis**

-There's no standardised practice in digital publishing, which would make digital magazines appealing.
+There is no standardised practice in digital publishing, which would make digital magazines appealing.
 Moreover, would ease the production of both formats, which would allow better work-flow and publishing.

 **Conclusion**

 The goal is an easy production method of print and digital magazines, in which none is superior to the other.
-Also, in which the digital version isn't lacking in usability.
+Also, in which the digital version is not lacking in usability.
 Trying to make the first step to improve digital publishing will make digital magazines more accessible.
 Moreover, it will attract readers who already appreciate the convenience of digital media.
 For others, it can present a new way of consuming content.
 This has the potential to create more opportunities for publishing houses, as it keeps up with today's technologies and trends.

 ## Abstract